RosarioManny/Arfolio/README.md

 ## MVP

 1. Users should have a profile account in which they can show others their artworks.
+   1. These Artworks will be within their library.
 1. Users Profile will show a list of their artworks.
    1. Users can click any artwork to view its information (title, date, description, size, medium and genre).
    1. Within the artworks Show page, they will display an edit and delete button if they are the user